Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{T}{he} ultimate goal of AI is to make machines learn and think like people.
 Recently, the remarkable developments \cite{he2016deep,silver2016mastering,silver2017mastering} of deep learning \cite{lecun2015deep} have quickened the progress toward this goal.
 However, machine intelligence is still far from matching human intelligence.
-Humans can learn richer semantic representations from fewer data and generalize in a more flexible way.
-Usually, only one or a few examples are needed before a human being can learn a concept that can be flexibly applied in other domains (e.g. generalizing known concepts to recognize new examples or composing multiple concepts to understand new concepts).
-To build a machine to learn, compose and generalize concepts like humans, this paper handles a challenging problem, which is called unseen attribute-object composition recognition.
+Humans can learn richer semantic representations from less data and generalize in a more flexible way.
+Usually, only one or a few examples are needed before a human being can learn a concept that can be flexibly applied in other domains (e.g., generalizing known concepts to recognize new examples or composing multiple concepts to understand new concepts).
+To build a machine to learn, compose and generalize concepts like humans on the basis of the visual features of object entity in the image, this paper handles a challenging problem, which is called unseen attribute-object composition recognition.
 Given an image, unseen attribute-object composition recognition asks a model to simultaneously recognize the attribute type and object type of the image even though that attribute-object composition is not included in the training set.
-For example, the training set includes samples of “sliced tomato” and “green apple” (seen compositions), while the testing set includes samples of “sliced apple” (unseen composition).
+For example, the training set includes samples of \texttt{sliced tomato} and \texttt{green apple} (seen compositions), while the testing set includes samples of \texttt{sliced apple} (unseen composition).
 To correctly recognize unseen compositions, the model needs to learn the concepts of attributes and objects from the seen compositions and then compose and generalize the concepts to recognize unseen compositions.